 Consolidated bonds may be issued to raise short-, intermediate-, or long-term funds for the FHLBanks.
-Consolidated bonds generally carry fixed- or variable-rate payment terms and have maturities ranging from one month to 30 years.
-They can be issued and distributed through negotiated or competitive bidding (auction) transactions with approved debt underwriters or directly to approved institutional investors without the use of an authorized FHLBank debt underwriter.
+Consolidated bonds generally carry fixed- or variable-rate payment terms and have maturities ranging from three months to 30 years.
+They can be issued and distributed through negotiated or competitive bidding (auction) transactions with approved dealers or directly to approved institutional investors without the use of a dealer of consolidated obligations.
+Consolidated bonds outstanding were \$603.5 billion and \$641.6 billion, and represented 58.6% and 62.1% of total consolidated obligations outstanding, at December 31, 2018 and 2017.